 The Bank manages the liquidity structure of its assets, liabilities and commitments so as to ensure that liquidity sources match funding needs and that the statutory liquidity ratio is complied with.
-The Bank's average liquidity maintenance ratio in 2021 of 75.59% (2020: liquidity maintenance ratio of 88.78%) was well above the statutory minimum ratio of 25%.
-During the year, due to uncertainties surrounding the Covid-19 pandemic, the Bank managed its liquidity with caution.
-Liquidity stress tests were conducted under several assumptions and the results were presented to the Asset and Liability Committee to ensure the Bank has sufficient liquidity to meet unexpected and material cash outflows in relation to the pandemic.
+The Bank's average liquidity maintenance ratio in 2022 of 72.68% (2021: liquidity maintenance ratio of 75.59%) was well above the statutory minimum ratio of 25%.